mwlon/pcodec/example/README.md

 In other words, even a fairly tight distribution of floats can have high entropy.
 Integer distributions have low entropy much more commonly.

-Also, if you pay attention to the compression/decompression times, you should find that quantile compression is several times faster than gzip.